Fees Payment Regulations

 3. Any resident intending to withdraw from study will be required to withdraw from University accommodation.
 Application forms for release from University student accommodation are available from the Accommodation Team.

 Student Allowances and Loans are administered and paid by StudyLink.
-Student Allowances and Loans can be applied for online:
+Student Allowances and Loans can be applied for online on the StudyLink website.

-Details on the scholarships available from Massey University are published on the Internet: awards.massey.ac.nz/
+Details on the scholarships available from Massey University are published on our scholarships and awards page.

-Further information is available from Massey Contact at each campus or telephone 0800 MASSEY.
+Further information is available from Massey Contact at each campus or by contacting us.